tommy-lariccia/Programming-Languages/Readable/README.md

     num = num + 1
 ```

-The foreach loop requires a variable for each value to be carried by, as well as an array or integer to iterate through.
+The foreach loop requires a variable for each value to be carried by, as well as an array, integer, or "range" to
+iterate through.

 The following would print out all numbers one to ten.
 Note that number is a newly defined variable.